flancia-coop/doc.anagora.org/social-coop-oc.md

 Attendees:

 Agenda
-- Who is facilitating? who is taking notes
+- Who is facilitating? who is taking notes?
 - Consent to the agenda:
   - sensemaking 2026 budget
   - offboarding thankyous
   - onboarding summary for pjw
-Ch
+- Checkins
+- WG Reports
+- Closing: who is reminding next time, how are you leaving?

 ## 2026-01-29 1500 UTC